ayust/alpha-guide/content/reference/wormholes.md

 Open your Directional Scanner window (<kbd>Alt</kbd>-<kbd>D</kbd>) and make sure that both the Range and Angle sliders are set full right (the Angle should read 360).
 In Wormholes your d-scan will be your best friend for staying safe.
+Inside wormholes, players don't show up in the Local channel member list unless they say something (and they won't).
+So d-scan will be your only warning of players in the system before they appear next to you.

 {{% notice tip %}}
 You're about to enter the wormhole.
 Read through the next few steps first so you're